itnatepena/post-install-config/README.md

 <p>
 1. In the Admin panel, visit the Agents menu.
 2. Click on "Teams" and add any new teams that need to be created.

+Here we added the "Level II Support team" to compliment Level I support.

 ![image](https://github.com/itnatepena/post-install-config/assets/147539410/c543a659-51ae-49e6-ad7f-2f7a5052fb41)